‘THE KEEPER OF TRAKEN’

 The way that the novel ends is very touching and moving.
 Terrance does extremely well in describing the horror of Tremas’ demise when he gets takes over by the Master.
 You feel sorry for Nyssa when she calls out for him at the end.
 Terrance adds a faint evil laugh which is so effective and disturbing.

-I’d like Sarah Sutton to be the narrator of ‘The Keeper of Traken’ audiobook since she has a beautiful voice and she’s a very good narrator.
+I’d like Sarah Sutton to be the narrator of ‘The Keeper of Traken’ audiobook, since she has a beautiful voice and she’s a very good narrator.
 Whether she’ll do it, I don’t know.
-I hope that she’ll say ‘yes’!
+I hope that she will say ‘yes’!

 ‘Doctor Who and the Keeper of Traken’ rating – 9/10